7 Great Benefits of Solo Running – Why I Prefer To Run Alone

 In other words, your slower self may put more than necessary pressure on your body and if that happens more often you may be running a risk of injury.
 You may get tired sooner and simply slip and fall.

-When you are run alone, you pick your own tempo.
+When you are run by yourself, you pick your own tempo.
 You make yourself more comfortable by slowing down.
 Or stopping.

 You’re in charge.